-Have participants research upcoming job fairs in their area using the Internet.
+Have students research upcoming job fairs in their area using the Internet.
 Have them write down dates and times and obtain lists of participating companies.
-Then have them share their findings with the whole group during your next meeting.
+Then have students share their findings with the whole class during your next meeting.
 Good places to start researching include the following: